-The functional data and analysis results are organized in a subject-centric manner, where all of the data associated with a given subject is organized under the same directory (even if different portions of these data may be used in different experiments) .
+The functional data and analysis results are organized in a subject-centric manner, where all of the data associated with a given subject (or subject session) is organized under the same directory (even if different portions of these data may be used in different experiments) .

 The directory where all of the subjects are stored is called EL's root.subjects directory.
 This directory can be defined dynamically (e.g. when multiple usergroups share the same software installation) by using the syntax: